Jim Florentine: Career

 In 2015, Jim was on the season finale of Louie and was submitted for an Emmy nomination for "Best Guest Star."
-He will be on the current season of Inside Amy Schumer.

 In 2016, he released two comedy specials, I'm Your Savior was a critically acclaimed one-man show about his life and the death of his ex-girlfriend.
 His second special released the same year, A Simple Man debuted at number one on the comedy charts.